Understanding and Defining Your B2B Target Market

 Track the Right Indicators

-Beyond conversion rates, analyze cost per acquisition, activation rate, purchase recurrence and customer lifetime.
-These KPIs tell you whether you are targeting the right segment at the right time.
-A Bain & Company study shows that improving customer retention by 5% can increase profits by 25% to 95%.
+Beyond conversion rates, look at cost per acquisition, activation rate, purchase recurrence, and customer lifetime value.
+These KPIs tell you whether you’re targeting the right segment at the right time.
+A Bain & Company study found that improving customer retention by 5% can increase profits by 25% to 95%.

 Learn Continuously

-Install a continuous improvement loop between your marketing, product and sales teams.
+Build a continuous improvement loop between your marketing, product, and sales teams.
 Test, measure, adjust.
-Agility and responsiveness to data are your greatest assets for maintaining effective targeting, adapted to a constantly evolving B2B environment.
+The B2B market shifts, and the teams that stay close to the data stay close to their targets.

 Validating Your Target Market With Signals

 To statistically validate that a market segment responds well to intent signals, Rodz recommends processing a minimum of 274 prospects per configuration before drawing conclusions.
 This threshold ensures sufficient statistical significance to distinguish a real signal from noise.
-The three-tier approach (ABM for strong signals, semi-automated for medium, automated for weak) enables testing multiple segments in parallel while controlling sales effort.
+A three-tier approach (ABM for strong signals, semi-automated for medium, automated for weak) lets you test multiple segments in parallel while keeping sales effort manageable.

 Frequently Asked Questions